-Alcohol ink is my newest obsession.
+I hope you love this easy DIY alcohol ink art tutorial because alcohol ink is my newest obsession.
 This will shock no one, but I really love making things!
-I hope that excitement comes across in my DIY tutorials, but I’ll let you in on a little secret: behind the scenes, sometimes I get really frustrated when my DIY plans go awry.
+I hope that excitement comes across in my DIY tutorials, but I’ll let you in on a little secret: behind the scenes, sometimes I get a little frustrated when my DIY plans go awry.
 DIY often ends one of two ways: a euphoric high because my nutty scheme worked out (yay!), or a frustrating feeling of grrrrr, because I ended up covered in concrete at midnight with nothing to show for it (true story).

-I’m so smitten with alcohol inks that I’ve already tackled some gorgeous DIY alcohol ink projects and I can’t wait to share them.
-If you’ve enjoyed any of my watercolor-inspired projects (like my DIY ice dye pillows, watercolor stained plywood floors, or nail polish marbled pumpkins) then you’ll love these new projects too!
+If you’ve enjoyed any of my watercolor-inspired projects (like my DIY ice dye pillows, watercolor stained plywood floors, or nail polish marbled pumpkins) then you’ll love this easy DIY alcohol ink art tutorial.

-But before I get too carried away with my exciting alcohol ink ideas, I wanted to share some alcohol ink basics because after I shared a sneak peek at what I was making on my Instagram Stories, I got a ton of feedback asking for a crash course.
+After I shared a sneak peek at what I was making on my Instagram Stories, I got a ton of feedback asking for a crash course using alcohol inks.
 I’ve shared a lot of easy DIY art tutorials over the years (like my black and white painting, the colorful DIY abstract art I kept reworking, or the more recent abstract pair I painted for the bedroom) and each project has garnered lots of interaction from readers.
 Some people have felt inspired to make something (that’s my goal!), but many others have written to tell me they’re still too scared/intimated/worried to try.
 I get that feedback more than you might imagine and it always makes me sad because making things can be so much fun.
 I am definitely not an artist – the only thing that separates me from the next person is that I’m fearless!
-I’ll try stuff, I’ll experiment and I’m willing to (accidentally) produce ugly things or have my project blow up in my face in the pursuit of creating.
+I’ll try stuff, I’ll experiment and I’m willing to make mistakes.

 When I stumbled across alcohol ink art, I kept thinking about those people who wanted to try DIY art but didn’t.
-I wanted to share this post for those people especially, because I promise you: alcohol ink is a truly easy medium to work with – even for someone who is a complete art or crafting newbie!
+I wanted to share this easy DIY alcohol ink art tutorial for those people especially, because I promise you: alcohol ink is a truly easy medium to work with – even for someone who is a complete art or crafting newbie!

 With only a little coaxing and the right supplies, alcohol ink travels around in beautiful ways.
 The most difficult part is choosing which colors of alcohol ink to use – something my Mom learned the hard way, after inadvertently creating some designs I kept saying looked like certain body parts (careful mixing those peaches and browns in circular shapes!).